Language models show human-like content effects on reasoning tasks: Introduction

-Similarly, humans struggle to reason about rules involving abstract attributes \citep{Wason1968ReasoningAA,johnson1999deductive}, but reason readily about logically-equivalent rules grounded in realistic situations \citep{cheng1985pragmatic,cosmides1989logic,cosmides1992cognitive}.
-This human tendency also extends to other forms of reasoning e.g. probabilistic reasoning where humans are notably worse when problems do not reflect intuitive expectations \citep{cohen2017beliefs}.
-Human reasoning is therefore not a content-independent, algebraic computation; instead, our reasoning is fundamentally entangled with our preexisting knowledge and beliefs.
+humans are much less likely to say it is valid \citep{evans1983conflict,evans1995belief,klauer2000belief} --- despite the fact that the arguments above are logically equivalent (both are invalid).
+Similarly, humans struggle to reason about how to falsify conditional rules involving abstract attributes \citep{Wason1968ReasoningAA,johnson1999deductive}, but reason more readily about logically-equivalent rules grounded in realistic situations \citep{cheng1985pragmatic,cosmides1989logic,cosmides1992cognitive}.
+This human tendency also extends to other forms of reasoning e.g. probabilistic reasoning, where humans are notably worse when problems do not reflect intuitive expectations \citep{cohen2017beliefs}.